Philosophy, Aims and Objectives

 Duration: One year Monday attendance for three terms.

-This course follows on from the Postgraduate Certificate.
-Students will learn more advanced skills, using theory and research to inform their understanding of work in different clinical contexts.
+This course follows on from the Postgraduate Certificate, should students choose to return to further their studies - after at least a 12 month break.
+In this year, students will learn more advanced skills, using theory and research to inform their understanding of work in different clinical contexts.
 They will also complete a 12 month professional practice placement.
-The Postgraduate Diploma is not a professional qualification in art therapy, but will allows students to practise as a counsellor using the Arts and apply for BACP registration.
+The Postgraduate Diploma is not a professional qualification in art therapy, but will allows students to practise as a counsellor using the Arts and as with the Post-Graduate Certificate in Counselling Using the Arts Exit Award, once they have completed 100 hours of clinical practice and have submitted their log (an assessment fee will be paid for this), they could apply for BACP registration.

 Year Three Exit Award (after three years): MA Integrative Arts Psychotherapy (University of East London award)